okfn/opendefinition/source/open-definition-dev.markdown

   2. Data be it scientific, historical, geographic, administrative or otherwise

-Software is excluded despite its obvious centrality because it is already adequately addressed by previous work, including the [Open Source Definition](http://www.opensource.org/docs/osd), from which this document is derived.
+Software is excluded, despite its obvious centrality, because it is already adequately addressed by previous work, including the [Open Source Definition](http://www.opensource.org/docs/osd), from which this document was originally derived.

 ## Terminology